They say Leprechauns and the Luck of the Irish go hand in hand.

 - The most recent ‘sighting’ was in 1989 by a pub landlord called P.J O’Hare in Carlingford, County Louth.
 O’Hare claims that he heard screams from a well and found the remains and clothing of a Leprechaun which is on display in his pub!

-The town now has an annual Leprechaun hunt the object of the game is to find plastic versions of the fabled creature.
+The town now has an annual Leprechaun hunt.
+The object of the game is to find plastic versions of the fabled creature.
 Who knew?!

 - There is a tiny little Leprechaun colony park in Portland, Oregon.
-The little recreational area known as Mill Ends Park is a minuscule 452 inches square, and it’s located on SW Naito Parkway’s median strip.
+The little recreational area known as Mill Ends Park is a little 452 inches square, and it’s located on SW Naito Parkway’s median strip.
 Unfortunately, there’s enough room in the park for just one visitor at a time.
 More info here.

 - Leprechauns used to be red!
 Early accounts of leprechauns describe them as wearing red and a variety of hats—often three-cornered.

 I hope this article has given you a little insight into these little green men.
-Some say they don’t exist and some would nearly bet their life on it that they do.
+Some say they don’t exist, and some would nearly bet their life on it that they do.